micahduron/ElectronMass/README.md

 This script was written for my General Physics III course in community college.

-# How it works
+## How it works

 The mass calculation involves plugging the collected values into derived equations.
-The experimental error is calculated by the formula for propagation of errors which requires the derivative of the mass function for each variable.
-Derivatives are calculated via numerical differentiation.
+The experimental error is calculated via standard propagation of errors, for which each partial derivative of the mass function must be known.
+A numerical differentiation technique is used to calculate these derivatives.

-# License
+## License

 MIT License